Lija Athletic F.C.: Women's Teams

 Lija Athletic Women's Team proudly participated in the very first women's football league organized in Malta during the 1995/96 season, making their mark by winning the league the following year in 1996/97.
 Over the years, the team took part in several seasons, but it was from the 2021/22 season onwards that Lija Women's returned as a consistent presence in the local football scene.
 Since then, steady improvement has been evident across all levels.
 Today, Lija Athletic actively competes in all women's football categories in Malta, including the Under-16, Youth, and Senior leagues.

-As from the 2025/26 season, only the Youths and Under 16's team will be competing, under the new name Lija Mġarr Women's.
+As from the 2026/27 season, only the Under 16's team will be competing, under the new name Lija Żabbar.